-This year's Featured Guild is The Quay-Z Quilters.
-They are based in Quay County in eastern New Mexico.
+This year's Featured Guild is Brazos Valley Quilt Guild.
+They meet monthly in Benjamin, Texas with quilters from surrounding areas.
 This special exhibit can be found at the Senior Citizens Center.

 What is the largest size quilt you will accept as an entry?

 Quilts over 96” wide will be accepted based on available space.
 Because of the limited space of the venue AND limitations of the frames used to hang quilts for the show, entries with quilts of 96" wide MAY be rejected.
 You will be contacted if your quilt cannot be hung.